AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-general-settings.md

 * **[!UICONTROL Overwrite Images]**

     Adobe Dynamic Media does not allow two files to have the same name.
-Each item’s Adobe Dynamic Media ID (the image name minus the filename extension) must be unique.
+Each item's Adobe Dynamic Media ID (the image name minus the filename extension) must be unique.
 Because of this rule, **[!UICONTROL Upload to Application]** has an overwrite.
 The exact effect of this option depends on the specified Overwrite Images option you have chosen.
 These options specify how replacement images are uploaded: whether they replace the original images, or become duplicate images.
 Duplicate images are renamed with a `-1`.
 For example, `chair.tif` is renamed `chair-1.tif`.
 These options affect images uploaded to a different folder than the original or images with a different filename extension from the original, such as JPG, TIF, or PNG.

     >[!NOTE]
     >